htp2/continuum-manip-volumetric-drilling-plugin/README.md

 ## Clone and Build Simulator

+> At the moment, there is a (theoretically unneeded) dependency in the sequential impulse code for the following graphing tool: gnuplot.
+I will work to remove the dependency, but for now you can compile by running ```sudo apt-get install gnuplot libgnuplot-iostream-dev``` (by the way it's a pretty handy C++ plotting tool :) )

 ### [Recommended] Build with catkin (ROS1)

 > You will likely need to include this message repository https://github.com/htp2/vdrilling_msgs in your catkin_ws.
 This dependency should go away at some point to align with the volumetric_drilling repo